Dip Coating: Guide to Troubleshooting Defects

 |Written by Mary O'Kane, who is pursuing a PhD in Perovskite Solar Cells at the University of Sheffield in collaboration with Ossila Ltd. As part of this, she shares her knowledge with Ossila customers by creating helpful guides on solution processing methods.|

 Dip coating is a simple and effective technique used across many different industries.
 Within research and development, it has become an important coating technique for the fabrication of thin films.
-When the process is optimised, it can be used to produce highly uniform films, and factors such as film thickness can be easily controlled.
+When the process is optimised, it can be used to produce highly uniform films, and key factors (such as film thickness) can be easily controlled.
 One advantage of dip coating is the simplicity of its design.
 It is low-cost to set up and maintain, and can produce films with extremely high uniformity and roughness of nanometres.

 To make high-quality films using this process, parameters (such as withdrawal speed) must be optimised.
 Atmospheric factors (such as temperature, airflow, and cleanliness) also play a big part in film quality.
 All of these factors can result in variations in film quality, and must be closely monitored during the dip coating process.